SAP-samples/teched2022-DT264/README.md

 The requirements to follow the exercises in this repository are:

-- SAP BTP Subaccount with SAP Launchpad Service entitlement
+- SAP BTP Subaccount with SAP Build Work Zone standard entitlement
 - Admin access for this subaccount
 - SAP S/4HANA system connected to the SAP BTP Subaccount
 - Content Exposure set up for the SAP S/4HANA system